 3. Visit the Nallur Kandaswamy Temple

-Or when you are in for a fully local experience.
-Visit Malayan Cafe, near the market.
+However, for the most local experience, we recommend visiting Malayan Cafe, which is near the market.
 This bakery-like Indian place serves all kinds of bread on a banana leaf.
-You will see 99% locals here and it’s busy throughout the whole day.
+You will see 99% locals here, and itโs busy throughout the whole day.

 For some more sightseeing in town, visit the old public library in the center of Jaffna.
-Nearby is the clock tower, which is built by the British.
+Nearby is the clock tower, which was built to commemorate the visit of the Prince of Wales (who later became King Edward VII of England).

 7. See the Dutch Fort